-- Collect a bug sample at your local creek.
+- Collect a sample of waterbugs from your local creek.

-- Pour macroinvertebrates into viewing trays and pick out all the different bugs present.
+- Pour them into viewing trays and sort the different bugs.

-- Identify each different bug that is found and record it on the data sheet.
+- Identify each bug type and record it on your data sheet.

-This data is collected using the Agreed Level Taxonomy (ALT) method to ensure data quality and to maintain consistency across sites.
+Waterbug data is collected using the Agreed Level Taxonomy method, which ensures data quality and consistency across monitoring sites.